cnorick/curse-of-strahd-notes/Session Notes/Session 5.md

 Very soon after, the rest of the party arrives with [[Ismark Kolyanovich|Ismark]] who [[Ireena Kolyana|Ireena]] is happy to let inside. [[Ismark Kolyanovich|Ismark]] explains the party's experience with [[Death House]] and tells [[Ireena Kolyana|Ireena]] that they may be capable of getting her to safety.

-Upon entering the house, the party sees [[Kolyan Indirovich|Burgomaster Indirovich]]'s corpse in a wooden coffin with wilted flowers and the scent of deca6surrounding
+Upon entering the house, the party sees [[Kolyan Indirovich|Burgomaster Indirovich]]'s corpse in a wooden coffin with wilted flowers and the scent of decay surrounding it. [[Pelanil]] does a little magic to bring the flowers back to life, and noticing the absence of a cross among

 - Moving [[Ireena Kolyana|Ireena]] is a gamble, but [[Ismark Kolyanovich|Ismark]] hears that [[Vallaki]] is well gaurded